xf00f/web3x/README.md

 ## Contract type safety

-Interacting with contracts without type safety is tedious at best, and dangerous at worst.
-By allowing the user to define a contracts interface and passing it to a contract instance, a developer can continue to use web3x as normal but with the additional type safety checks on method calls, return values and event logs.
-An example ABI plus interface and its usage is demonstrated below:
+Interacting with contracts without type safety is tedious at best, and dangerous at worst. web3x provides either a manual way of introducing type safety to contracts, or an automatic way by introducing a code generation step into your build process.
+By defining a contracts interface and passing it to a contract instance, a developer can continue to use web3x as normal but with the additional type safety checks on method calls, return values and event logs.

+### Manual contract interfaces
+The preferred way of enabling contract type safety is to use the automated system, however it can be beneficial to understand the manual process to understand what the code generator does for you.
+An example contract ABI plus interface and its usage is demonstrated below:

 ```typescript
 interface MyContractDefinition {